 What are opioids and why are they so addictive?

-The term opioids refers to both synthetic and natural versions of opiates.
+The term opioids refer to both synthetic and natural versions of opiates.
 These are drugs that are derived naturally from the opium plant.
 These drugs bind to the opioid receptors in the brain and produce feelings of complete calm and a heightened state of relaxation.

-Commonly used opioids include prescription drugs like OxyContin, Percocet and Vicodin as well as illicit recreational drugs such as opium and heroin.
+Commonly used opioids include prescription drugs like OxyContin, Percocet, and Vicodin as well as illicit recreational drugs such as opium and heroin.

 Prescription opioids are often prescribed legally to treat pain and are safe when used according to the dosage instructions given although they are still highly addictive.
 When you change the prescription by changing the dose or frequency of medication, you are at risk of becoming addicted or physically dependent on the drugs.
 Opioids are known to cause terrible withdrawal symptoms when you try to stop using them.

 Depending on the dose taken, opioids can induce calmness and intense pleasure.
 They can also produce a range of adverse effects, causing harm to the body.
 Some of these short-term effects include confusion, drowsiness, weakness, slurred speech, or hallucinations.
 Long-term effects include seizures, paranoia, and breathing difficulties.

 Some of the common withdrawal symptoms experienced by those who try going off these drugs include abdominal pain, shaking and tremors, muscle, and joint pain, among others.

 Treatment for Opioid Addiction

 When it comes to treating opioid addiction, the most effective treatment is using a combination of medication and counseling or behavioral therapy.
 This is sometimes referred to as Medication-Assisted Treatment (MAT).
 This form of combination treatment is done after detoxification to break the individual’s dependency on opioids and flush them from their system.